Xentrk/netflix-vpn-bypass/README.md

 Only the Amazon AWS US Regions are extracted from ip-ranges.json.
 As a result, the script will also route all Amazon AWS traffic bound for the US, including Amazon Prime traffic, to the WAN interface.

 **IPSET_Netflix_Domains.sh** uses the IPSET feature built into dnsmasq to dynamically generate the IPv4 address used by Netflix and Amazon AWS dynamically.
 This approach can be useful when your ISP is using the [Netflix Open Connect Network](https://media.netflix.com/en/company-blog/how-netflix-works-with-isps-around-the-globe-to-deliver-a-great-viewing-experience).
-This method has the benefit of being more specific in the domains used to route Netflix traffic to the WAN.

 #### Requirements